 He and many others are forced to turn to the black market, where a gallon of petrol sells for 500 gourdes (about US$5.9), or about 250 per cent more than the price at the pump – if the pump wasn’t empty.

 Haiti has stopped receiving cheap oil from Venezuela, which is struggling with its own economic and political crisis.
 To make matters worse, a waiting oil tanker has refused to unload until the government pays some of the US$60 million owed for previous deliveries.

 Fuel price increases affect almost all Haitians and it feels as though the country could erupt at any moment.

-The postcards from journalists in our network are made in collaboration with Blankspot Project.
+The postcards written by journalists in our network are published on the Blankspot Project website.